When Users Are Happy but Agents Are Wrong: Multi-Dimensional Evaluation of Tool-Augmented Dialogue: Evaluation Frameworks

-To address existing evaluation frameworks' limitations, we propose SCOPE (\textbf{S}tructured \textbf{C}onversation \textbf{O}bservation for \textbf{P}erformance \textbf{E}valuation), a modular framework that extends beyond user satisfaction to incorporate agent and tool interaction signals.
-The core design ensures that evaluations capture diverse error types and weights them by severity and impact on conversation quality.
-As shown in Figure \ref{fig:scope}, \scope{} implements a four-stage evaluation pipeline as described below.
+\textbf{Proposed Framework: \scope{}:} We propose \scope{} (\textbf{S}tructured \textbf{C}onversation \textbf{O}bservation for \textbf{P}erformance \textbf{E}valuation), an extension of \spur{} that enables more holistic evaluation by incorporating agent and tool interaction signals beyond user satisfaction.
+The core design ensures that evaluations capture diverse error types and weight them by severity and impact on conversation quality.
+As shown in Figure \ref{fig:scope}, \scope{} implements a four-stage evaluation pipeline.
+The main differences between \scope{} and \spur{} are: (1) \scope{} adds area discovery before all steps, which enables identifying positive/negative reasons from diverse areas and extracting area-specific rubrics from training conversations; (2) \scope{} identifies critical errors using make-or-break rubrics with high weights, leading to reliable quality assessment.
+Detailed descriptions of \scope{} framework can be found in Appendix \ref{app:scope-pipeline}.
+Through this design, \scope{} offers 3 key advantages: (1) comprehensive error detection across user satisfaction, agent performance, and tool functionality, (2) severity-weighted assessment prioritizing critical failures, and (3) robust evaluation even when user dissatisfaction is subtle.
+See Appendix \ref{app:scope-implementation} for LLM prompts.